Automation compatible – Secure handling – No surface attachment

 Q: Is the GravityPLUS Hanging Drop System identical to the Akura™ PLUS Spheroid Hanging Drop System?

-Yes, both systems are identical.
+A: Yes, both systems are identical.
 We only changed the name as we recently expanded the InSphero microplate portfolio with additional products (e.g. Akura™ 384 Spheroid Microplate) and therefore, decided to put all plates under the new family brand name AkuraTM.

 Q: Could you recommend a cell concentration for my cell suspension for the generating of spheroids?